ISLAH-Hamza/rag_for_legal-advice/README.md

 2. Ajouter un Dossier de Données
 Nous allons également ajouter un dossier data où nous stockerons les données nécessaires au projet.

 # RAG et base de donner vecotriel

+## indexing
+we start by uploadding the pdf folder we could then manipulating the folder using Pypdf from langchain

+then split it into chunks there are sevral approche for chnking in langchain packege

+## retreivel

+## generation